 The Harvard Graduate School of Education launched By All Means in February 2016, run by the Education Redesign Lab, to rethink education and child development systems.
-The initiative is addressing the iron law correlation in the U.S. between a child’s socioeconomic status and his or her prospects for educational achievement through several key strategies: research and dissemination, policy and advocacy, deep field work in six cities–Louisville, KY; Oakland, CA; Providence, RI; and Salem, Somerville, and Newton, MA–and a series of national convenings at the Harvard Graduate School of Education.
+The initiative is addressing the iron law correlation in the U.S. between a child’s socioeconomic status and his or her prospects for educational achievement through several key strategies: research and dissemination, policy and advocacy, deep field work in seven communities–Louisville, KY; Oakland, CA; Providence, RI; and Salem, Somerville, Illinois - Partnership for Resilience, and Chattanooga-Hamilton County, TN–and a series of national convenings at the Harvard Graduate School of Education.

 This initiative is addressing system redesign and implementation, with a focus on these questions:

 - What can be done to create new systems of education and support to help disadvantaged students overcome the obstacles of poverty?

 - Who must come together to do the work?

 - What systems of governance are best suited to the new system?

 - How do we build systems of education that genuinely prepare all children to be successful?